UTMath: Math Evaluation with Unit Test via Reasoning-to-Coding Thoughts: Experiment

 \subsection{The Effectiveness of Hard Test Cases}

-As we mentioned in Sec.~\ref{sec:benchmark_construction}, each sequence in the OEIS lists only the initial terms, which we refer to as ``easy test cases''.
+As we mentioned in \S~\ref{sec:benchmark_construction}, each sequence in the OEIS lists only the initial terms, which we refer to as ``easy test cases''.
 To investigate the model's ability to handle challenging cases, we evaluated whether it could predict values that appear later (i.e., $10^6$) in a sequence.
 These later values are typically underrepresented in pre-training data and often require more computation time and a more precise implementation to retrieve accurately.
 The experimental results, which depicted in Tab.~\ref{tab:performance on hard case}, reveal that the model's performance drops significantly when handling these hard cases.
-This indicates that introducing these cases can prevent simple solutions from passing all the easy cases, thereby filtering for more advanced solutions.
-Our benchmark provides a better measure of the reasoning abilities across different models.
+This indicates that introducing these cases can prevent simple solutions from passing all the test cases, thereby filtering for more advanced solutions.